 The Alberta Emergency Management Agency (AEMA) acts as the coordinating agency facilitating emergency operations planning meetings and coordinating activities within the Provincial Operations Centre.

 Alberta Emergency Plan

-- Presents a description of the Alberta emergency management system.
+- a description of Alberta’s emergency management system;

-- Outlines the roles and responsibilities of government ministries and emergency management.
+- roles and responsibilities of the government and emergency management stakeholders;

 Dangerous Goods Incident Support Plan

 The purpose of the Dangerous Goods Incident Support Plan is to ensure the safety of persons, property and the environment whenever a dangerous goods incident occurs on Alberta’s transportation network.

 For more information please contact the Provincial Operations Centre (POC) at 1-866-618-AEMA (2362).